Lady Gaga and Tony Bennett 'cheek-to-cheek' at Montreux jazz fest

-MONTREUX, Switzerland (Reuters) - Pop star Lady Gaga and crooner Tony Bennett brought a mix of Cole Porter, Duke Ellington, Frank Sinatra and even Edith Piaf to a sell-out crowd spanning generations at the Montreux Jazz Festival on Monday night.
+MONTREUX, Switzerland, July 6 (Reuters) - Pop star Lady Gaga and crooner Tony Bennett brought a mix of Cole Porter, Duke Ellington, Frank Sinatra and even Edith Piaf to a sell-out crowd spanning generations at the Montreux Jazz Festival on Monday night.

 Legendary producer Quincy Jones introduced the odd American couple, praising Gaga as a singer who had “blown his mind.”
 He also recalled working on the musical arrangement for Bennett’s 1966 hit “Girl Talk.”